DIY Self-Centering Dowel Jig (Quick & Accurate Build Guide)

 Self centering dowel jig - wood fixed with dowels

-1. Mark the center place for the doweling jig.
+1. Mark the center point for the dowels on each piece.

 Self centering dowel jig - fixing wood with dowels